windingwind/zotero-pdf-translate/README.md

 ### Advanced

 - Disable Automatic Translation when File Language is(split with ','): If you want to disable automatic translation in `zh` and `ja` files, set `zh,ja`.
+- Split Character(between text and translation): When translating annotations, the result will be wrapped inside this character to allow safe re-translate.
+If set to empty, re-translating annotations will replace the annotation comment with the new translate result.

 ## Development & Contributing